RenataUzeda/writing-the-classes-of-a-game/README.md

 # Hero Class

 This JavaScript class represents a generic hero for an adventure game.
 The hero has properties like `name`, `age`, and `type`, and a method called `attack` that displays an attack message based on the hero's type.
-And was developed to meet the project challenge of the Bootcamp "Programando do Zero" taught by DIO in partnership with Potência Tech By iFood.
+It was developed to meet the project challenge of the Bootcamp 'Programando do Zero' taught by DIO in partnership with Potência Tech By iFood.

 ## Usage